jddf/spec/draft-ucarion-jddf-xx.md

 schema" is one which is not contained within another schema, i.e. it is "top level".

 A JDDF schema is a JSON object taking on an appropriate form.
-If the schema is a root schema, it may optionally contain definitions (a mapping from names to schemas).
-Schemas may contain additional data; see {{extending-jddf-syntax}} for how such additional data should be treated.
+JDDF schemas may contain "additional data", discussed in {{extending-jddf-syntax}}.
+Root JDDF schemas may optionally contain definitions (a mapping from names to schemas).

 A correct root JDDF schema MUST match the `root-schema` CDDL rule described in this section.
-If a JDDF schema, be it a root schema or a non-root schema, matches the `schema` rule in {{cddl-schema}}, then it is said to be a correct JDDF schema.
+A correct non-root JDDF schema MUST match the `schema` CDDL rule described in this section.

 ~~~ cddl
 ; root-schema is identical to schema, but additionally allows for